Staff – Health & Medicine Policy Research Group

 Contact Mia Bonds

-Leandra Carlyle, Development, Communications, and Operations Associate
+Leandra Carlyle, Events and Operations Associate

 Leandra joined Health & Medicine in June 2021 and works cross-programmatically to ensure smooth running of the office across all areas, working closely with the Director of Finance & Operations and Director of Development & Communications.
 She holds a Bachelor’s degree in Social Policy from Northwestern University and has worked with a variety of nonprofits, including UNSILENCE, Taproot Foundation, and Rainbows for All Children.
 As a former barista, she is passionate about combining her customer service and administrative, development, and communications experiences to build community and promote social justice.
 Outside of Health & Medicine, she loves exploring Chicago’s vegetarian restaurants, coffee shops, and concert venues and can usually be found reading, spending time by the lake, and playing music.